 Hi there!

-So, standing atop Clingmans Dome is one of the most popular things to do in Great Smoky Mountains National Park.
+So, standing atop Clingmans Dome is one of the most things to do in Great Smoky Mountains National Park.

 Clingmans Dome is the highest point in the Smoky Mountains, and it’s also said to be the highest point in Tennessee.